cmbant/CosmoMC/python/docs/source/gui.rst

 GetDist GUI
 ===================

 Run the *getdist-gui* script to run the graphical user interface.
-This requires PySide or `PySide2 <https://wiki.qt.io/Qt_for_Python>`_ to be installed, but will run on Windows, Linux and Mac.
+This requires `PySide2 <https://wiki.qt.io/Qt_for_Python>`_ to be installed, but will run on Windows, Linux and Mac.

 It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.

 .. image:: https://cdn.cosmologist.info/antony/getdist/gui_planck2018.png

-It can open chain files in a selected directry (and also `paramgrid <https://cosmologist.info/cosmomc/readme_grids.html>`_ directories as show above).
+It can open chain files under a selected directory structure (and also `paramgrid <https://cosmologist.info/cosmomc/readme_grids.html>`_ directories as show above).
 See the `intro <https://getdist.readthedocs.io/en/latest/intro.html>`_ for a description of chain file formats.
 A grid of sample chains files can be downloaded `here <http://pla.esac.esa.int/pla/#cosmology>`_, after downloading a file just unzip and open the main directory in the GUI.